Applying for Admission: Bachelor’s Degree Programs

 Students will be changed to major status when they are in good standing and have completed 14 credits at the 100 level or above with a C (2.0) average or higher; 9 of the 14 credits must satisfy the general education requirements.

-Students accepted to bachelor’s programs that do not select a major will be admitted as general studies students.
+Incoming students are not required to choose a degree program and have the option of choosing general studies - undeclared.
+These students are advised by the Academic Advising Center and will work with them on transitioning into a declared major.
 Students receiving GI assistance or veterans’ benefits may be required to change to a declared major to keep their benefits award.

 A transfer student is defined as someone coming into the university who has been a degree student at any other institution prior to the semester applied for.
-Students with more than 30 university semester credit hours must only submit prior college transcript(s).
-Students with less than 30 semester credits must submit high school transcripts and test scores in addition to their college transcripts, and will be evaluated based on all three.
+Students with more than 30 university semester credit hours must submit official transcript(s) from every college or university previously attended.
+Students with less than 30 semester credits must submit high school transcripts and are encouraged to submit test scores (ACT or SAT) in addition to their college transcripts, and will be evaluated based on all transcripts.
 Transfer students are eligible for admission to a bachelor’s program if they have a 2.0 GPA in their previous course work and left their previous institution(s) in good standing.
 If applying to a technical or scientific program, students may need to present a higher grade average and proof that they have completed appropriate background courses before they will be admitted.
 Admission status for students who have attended an unaccredited postsecondary institution will be determined on an individual basis.
 See Transferring Credits for more information.

 High School Students

 High school students may take classes at UAF.
 The Alaska Higher Education Admission Decision (AHEAD) program requires formal admittance to UAF.
-The other two enrollment options, Secondary Student Enrollment and TECH PREP, have specific registration requirements but do not require admission to UAF.
+Other enrollment options are Secondary Student Enrollment, Alaska Advantage Program, North Star College and TECH PREP, which have specific registration requirements but do not require admission to UAF.

 The Alaska Higher Education Admission Decision (AHEAD) program allows qualified high school students to be formally admitted to UAF as general studies students.
 AHEAD students are assigned an academic advisor and follow the registration timeline for degree students.
 To qualify, students must have completed three-fourths of their high school core curriculum and have a cumulative 3.0 GPA or higher.
 Students who wish to apply to the AHEAD program may get a program application from the Office of Admissions.